suryabhupa/ubuild-jekyll/index.md

 <br/>

 <p> We are accepting applications until February 15th, 2019 for the first class
-of DFL fellows, where we expect to support 4 fellows through this exciting journey! <br /><br />
+of DFL fellows, where we will support 4 fellows through this exciting journey! <br /><br />
 <a class='button primary inverted' href='https://airtable.com/shreoV6DyakepEFgF' target='_blank'>Apply Now</a>
 </p>